20sahithya/diabetes_prediction/README.md

-Sentiment Analysis on Customer Reviews of Electronic Gadgets This project implements a Convolutional Neural Network (CNN) for sentiment analysis, specifically targeting customer reviews on electronic gadgets
+Sentiment Analysis on Customer Reviews of Electronic Gadgets\n This project implements a Convolutional Neural Network (CNN) for sentiment analysis, specifically targeting customer reviews on electronic gadgets

 File Overview